This post may contain affiliate links. Read our disclosure policy here.

 - Rinse the mushrooms under running cold water to remove dirt.
-(Don’t soak them in water though.)
-Place the cleaned mushrooms on paper towel in single layer.
+(Don’t soak them in the water though.)
+Place the cleaned mushrooms on a paper towel in a single layer.

 - Trim the ends and slice the mushrooms.

-- Meanwhile, heat 12-inch skillet over medium high heat.
-(It’s crucial to use a large skillet to give enough surface to cook mushrooms.)
+- Meanwhile, heat a 12-inch skillet over medium-high heat.
+(It's crucial to use a large skillet to give enough surface to cook mushrooms.)